-The developing follicles release a form of oestrogen called estradiol which stimulates the the lining of the uterus to grow and thicken.
+The developing follicles release a form of oestrogen called estradiol which stimulates the lining of the uterus to grow and thicken.
 This is preparing for the possible implantation of an egg and subsequent growth of a baby.

 Estradiol is also responsible for the production of cervical fluid.
-Cervical fluid is produced in the lead up ovulation and is a sign of fertility.
+Cervical fluid is produced in the lead up to ovulation and is a sign of fertility.
 Cervical fluid is designed to keep sperm alive inside the otherwise acidic vagina for up to 5 days.
 If you want to learn more about fertility signs, you can click this link to read my previous post What is Fertility Awareness.

 The follicular phase culminates in one follicle (or two, in rarer instances – this is what causes fraternal twins if conception were to occur) becoming dominant and then finally rupturing and releasing an egg – this is ovulation!
 Ovulation is triggered by the luteinising hormone (LSH).